 Adven will implement an energy solution for Kuopio’s future landmark, Kuopion Portti (Gate of Kuopio), in which the facilities will be cooled and heated using geoenergy.
-The pumps will use electricity generated by hydropower, and plans have been made to install solar panels on the roof.
+The pumps use electricity generated by hydropower, and solar panels are installed on the roof.
 The energy solution is 100% carbon neutral.

 Heating and cooling for Kuopion Portti’s more than 30,000 square metres of floor area will be extracted on site from the bedrock.
 Adven has designed the property’s energy solutions to meet the environmental goals that the City of Kuopio set for the plot when the city plan was drawn up.
 Kuopion Portti will be an urban centre offering passenger and other services, housing, office and commercial premises.

 “Kuopion Portti’s energy self-sufficiency will come to more than 90 per cent, with the heating and cooling extracted from under the buildings,” says Risto Pekkarinen, regional director for Eastern Finland at Rakennusliike Lapti, part of the Lapti Group.

 Kuopion Portti will be located centrally between the Kuopio railway station and travel centre.
 Adven will be in charge of the energy supply for the properties and will remotely monitor Kuopion Portti’s energy centre 24/7.

 “In addition to carbon neutrality, the advantage of the solution designed and implemented by Adven is that the price of energy will be predictable and transparent well into the future.
 This has been a particularly interesting project from a design perspective, as Kuopion Portti’s buildings and their users have a variety of needs in terms of cooling and heating,” says Timo Koljonen, VP, Geoenergy at Adven Group.